Maurice Bernachon

-Maurice Bernachon (born in Saint-André-le-Gaz, July 1919; died in Lyon in the night from 17 to 18 September 1999) was a master chocolatier and founder of the Bernachon family business.
+Maurice Bernachon (July 1919, Saint-André-le-Gaz – 18 September 1999, Lyon) was a master chocolatier and founder of the Bernachon family business.

 Biography

 The son of a signalman, Bernachon started an apprenticeship as pâtissier in Pont-de-Beauvoisin at 12 years of age.
 In 1975 he created the Président, a cake creation to celebrate the admission to the French League of Honor of Paul Bocuse by then-president of France Valéry Giscard d'Estaing – a cake that made him famous.

 He was one of the few French chocolatiers who would entirely manufacture their own chocolate from raw cocoa, imported variously from Venezuela, Colombia, Brazil and Equatorial Guinea.

-He retired in 1997, leaving the management of his chocolate business to his son Jean-Jacques (1944-2010), husband to Françoise, the daughter of Paul Bocuse.
+He retired in 1997, leaving the management of his chocolate business to his son Jean-Jacques (1944–2010), husband to Françoise, the daughter of Paul Bocuse.

 The business is currently run by Philippe and Stéphanie Bernachon, the children of Françoise and Jean-Jacques.